 |Students looking for Spring internships and Summer (all industries)||Students looking for Summer internships (all industries)||Students looking for Fall internships (all industries)|

 Where to Find Job/Internship Opportunities

 - Search connectSC for thousands of job, internship, and on-campus recruiting (OCR) listings.
-In the Resources tab, access industry-specific job boards such as:
+In the “Resources” tab, access industry-specific job boards including:

 - Bridge Worldwide Music Consortium

 - Meet recruiters at our virtual career fairs and school-based career fairs